-Other Segment Income increased \$10.3 million, or 19.4%, in 2021 due primarily to higher corporate administrative costs allocated to our segments as compared to 2020.
-The increase in allocated costs in 2021 was due primarily to higher investments in technological initiatives to support technology for our U.S. and international franchise stores.
-Lower professional fees also contributed to the increase in other segment income.
-These increases were partially offset by higher labor and travel costs.
+Other Segment Income increased \$16.9 million, or 39.4%, in 2022 due primarily to lower labor costs as well as higher corporate administrative costs allocated to our segments as compared to 2021.
+The increase in allocated costs in 2022 was due primarily to higher investments in technological initiatives to support technology for our U.S. and international franchise stores.